thecosmicskye/CosmiCoach/INSTALLATION.md

 ### Calendar or Reminders Access Issues

 - Go to Settings > Privacy on your iPhone
-- Check that ADHD Coach has permission to access Calendar and Reminders
+- Check that Cosmic Coach has permission to access Calendar and Reminders

 ### Claude API Not Working